-- Accurate counting of people entering or leaving a facility. - Displays the occupancy number on an HDMI monitor. - Business owners can transfer the solution into the VORTEX Connect or VIVOCloud Retail solution when social distancing becomes unnecessary. - Notification to a smartphone app via the VORTEX Connect or VIVOCloud utility.
+- Accurate counting of people entering or leaving a facility. - Displays the occupancy number on an HDMI monitor. - Business owners can transfer the solution into VIVOCloud Retail solution when social distancing becomes unnecessary. - Notification to cell phone app via the VIVOCloud utility.